Raw Power: Critical reception

 Along with the Stooges' first two albums, Raw Power came to be regarded as an important proto-punk record in the years following its release.
 Writing of the album in retrospect, Will Hodgkinson believed that while the band's debut was "charged and brutal garage-rock" and Fun House was "lurid chaos", Raw Power was more musically sophisticated "in its debauchery".
 In The Trouser Press Guide to New Wave Records, Scott Isler credited Williamson's writing contributions with providing more musicality and structure to the band's songs, whose lyrics conflated sex and death.
 He regarded the album as "heavy metal in every sense" and "another masterpiece" from the group.
 Greg Kot also believed Raw Power was "another masterpiece-more heavy metal than punk", with songs more "structured but no less forceful".
 Nick Kent said in 2010 that Raw Power remains "the greatest, meanest-eyed, coldest-blooded hard rock tour de force ever summoned up in a recording studio".
 Christgau was somewhat less impressed.
 In his 1981 book Christgau's Record Guide: Rock Albums of the Seventies, he praised Williamson's guitar playing while writing that the side-opening tracks "Search and Destroy" and the title song "voice the Iggy Pop ethos more insanely (and aggressively) than 'I Wanna Be Your Dog'", but felt that "the rest disperses in their wake" and that Bowie had mixed the record too thinly.

-Raw Power has frequently appeared on professional listings of the greatest albums.
+Raw Power has appeared on professional listings of the greatest albums.
 Pitchfork named it the 83rd best album of the 1970s.
 In 2003, it was ranked number 125 on Rolling Stone's "The 500 Greatest Albums of All Time" list, and 128 in a 2012 revised list.
-Based on such rankings, the aggregate website Acclaimed Music lists Raw Power as the 126th most acclaimed album in history.
+In 2024, Loudwire staff elected it as the best hard rock album of 1973.